 Identifying all these traits will enable you to provide the exact type of content that would resonate the most with your readers.

 While the above-mentioned technique will help you identify the content that is resonating the most with your audience, it has its limitations.
 For example, it may not give you any valuable insights on the mindset and buyer journey of your website visitors.
 For that, you will need to divide your content by the different stages of a sales funnel.

 For instance, you can divide all your web pages in terms of a basic sales funnel:

-Once all the contents on your website have been divided as per these three stages, you will be able to see which stage of the funnel is performing better with your website visitors and which stages require more efforts.
+Once all the contents on your website have been divided as per these three stages, you will be able to see which stage of the funnel is performing better with your website visitors and which stages require more effort.

-Many content marketers and online businesspeople ignore their blog’s comment section.
+Many content marketers and online business people ignore their blog’s comment section.
 However, that can be a goldmine of insights and a valuable resource when it comes to understanding your readers’ needs.

 Try to read and respond to each and every comment you receive.
 Some of those comments will be useless, but you will find that many of these comments will contain something valuable.
 For example, you may identify a few shortcomings in your website, while some commenters may give you an excellent idea for your next piece of content.
 You never know.

 You can even run polls to test the waters and see if the idea you have is worth pursuing.
 Doing this every now and then will give you a much better understanding of how your audience behaves and what they want and what they don’t want.

 Competition is a good thing in the online business world.
 You may not have a lot of data to dive into, but your competitors that are well-established in the niche will have it.